spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

 ### `rem` for font size

-The `rem` unit, short for _root em_, is relative to the root font size of the document.
+The `rem` unit, short for _root em_, is relative to the root font size of a document.
 By defining the root font size, all other font sizes specified using `rem` adapt proportionally.

 For example, if the font size token of an `h3` is set to `1.2rem`, and the root font size is `15px`, the calculated font size for the `h3` becomes `18px`: `1.2 * 15`.